 Candidates must present two (2) forms of current signature identification.
-The name on the identification must exactly match the name on the registration.
-The primary identification must be government issued and photo bearing with a signature, and the secondary identification must contain a valid signature.
-Identification must be in English.
+The primary identification must be government-issued and photo-bearing with a signature, and the secondary identification must contain a valid signature.
+Identification must be in English and exactly match the name used to register for the exam.